GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 # Code Instructions

-- Run Data_loading.py which load the CIFAR-100 dataset and split them into the meta-training, valid and test dataset to form the CIFAR-FS dataset.
+- Run Data_loading.py which load the CIFAR-100 dataset and split them into the meta-training, valid and test dataset to form the FC-100 dataset.
 - Run Hyperparameters.py which specify the important hyperparameters for the training, for instance the n_way, k_shot, queries_samples_per_class, and epoch.
 - Run Support_Query_Set.py which store the support set and the query set, each comprising of the (img, label) tuple-like configuration.
 - Run Compute_prototypes.py which compute the prototypes for each selected class to be used for computing the euclidean distance with the query class embedding.